 Since there are no two classes that are alike, we recommend beginners participate in a minimum of five classes to have an accurate experience of this style of yoga.
-To accommodate this, we offer first-time students five classes for the price of one class.
-New students can sign up for this offer at reception before their first class.
+To accommodate this, we offer first-time students UNLIMITED classes for three weeks.
+We call this our '21-Day Challenge' and can be purchased here or at reception before the first class.

 First-time students, please arrive 10 minutes early so that you can meet your teacher, sign-in and get orientated to the yoga space.

 Through a regular practice of Kundalini Yoga, you can expect to experience the benefits of increased self-awareness, better vitality and energy, a calmer mind, more stable emotions, deep healing and a significantly enhanced connection to spirit.